 About

 Since launching my editorial business I have been writing content for web developers Eonic and editing for a civil service organisation.
-I am also an associate editor at Bloodhound Books .
-I have done work for the charity Parentkind and for e-learning providers.
-I also do wordy tasks on a voluntary basis for the PTA at my children's school and for our Scout group.
+I am also an associate editor at Bloodhound Books.
+And I write Bridge Web News each week.
+I have also done work for the charity Parentkind and for e-learning providers.

 I started out at the local paper in my home town, Tunbridge Wells, and have fond memories of my time at the Kent and Sussex Courier.
 My next move was to a high-end consumer magazine, The English Garden , and then I went on to the e-learning site Wellards Academy where I wrote and maintained a number of courses, including one about the NHS in Wales and another on heart disease.